nesterone/myslides/grunt/README.md

 ###About me

-* Lead Software Enginer in Globallogic
+* Lead Software Engineer in Globallogic
 * like everything what's starts from Java
-* REST evangelist
+* REST evangelist ;-)
-* working with JasperServer frontend/backend
+* working with JasperServer frontend ... and backend
-* leading development of Visualize.js
+* leading development of Visualize.js (javascript API)

 ###Why Grunt ?